 A Few Things To Know

-- Lyft/Uber Dropoffs.
-Half of Nashville and Broadway is blocked off during CMA Fest.
+Half of Nashville and Broadway are blocked off during CMA Fest.
 Lyft and Uber are a little tricky.
-The drivers can’t drop-off/pick-up just anywhere.
-There are specific spots you have to go.
+The drivers can’t drop off/pick up just anywhere.
+There are specific spots you have to go to.
 We would want to get a car back to our hotel but by the time we got to the pickup spot, we would be close to our hotel.

 And that’s it!
 You can always follow my CMA Fest highlight on Instagram for all the fun.